 What Makes OhmConnect So Great?

 So I unplug every cable, extension cord, and surge protector.
 I take everything off the chargers, I take my daughter’s nightlight out of the wall, and I for sure turn off the AC, TV, and the clothes dryer.
-Recently, I started to turn off the power to my fridge- we do it by adjusting the temperature manually from inside the refrigerator- and we’ve started noticing a bigger payout as a result.
+Everything that I can shut down, gets shut down.

 How Do I Get More with OhmConnect?